OPEC, Allies Agree On Another Modest Oil Output Hike - UrduPoint

 While the new Covid variant is spreading like wildfire around the world, it appears to be far less severe than initially feared, raising hopes that the pandemic could be overcome and life return to a little more normality.

-- 'Sense of stability' - In remarks on Monday, OPEC Secretary General Mohammed Barkindo emphasised the need to "remain highly nimble and adaptable to the constantly changing situation".

-He said the group's "flexible approach has helped provide an added sense of stability, reassurance and continuity to the market and investors".
+OPEC+'s next meeting has been fixed for February 2, when members will take stock of the fast-moving developments in the pandemic.

-OPEC on Monday named Kuwaiti oil executive Haitham al-Ghais to succeed Barkindo on August 1.
+On the eve of Tuesday's meeting, OPEC named Kuwaiti oil executive Haitham al-Ghais to succeed Secretary General Mohammad Barkindo on August 1.

 Al-Ghais, who was Kuwait's OPEC governor from 2017 to June 2021, is a deputy managing director of the Kuwait Petroleum Corporation (KPC).